-A Centralized, Trust-First System for Proposing, Reviewing, and Approving Compensation Changes
+A Centralized, Trust-First System for Compensation Changes

 Context